ankeesler/anwork/doc/FEATURE.md

 - We need a more defined way to get a class' Serializer.

 ## Tasks
-- Cache the TaskManagerJournal per-task instances so we don't keep creating new objects.
 - Update ARCH.md with this new architecture.